1. St. Louis Rams: Sam Bradford QB, Oklahoma

 Team needs: ILB/OG/NT/CB/DE

 It’s starting to look more and more like McClain will fall to the Steelers.
 Due to his large size and his speed limitations he’ll almost certainly have to play in a 3-4 defense in the pros.
 Given his prior experience in the 3-4 he’ll be an ideal fit for the Steelers, and be the successor to 35 year old James Farrior.
 McClain is very instinctive with great leadership qualities.
-The signing of Larry Foote will not impact the decision to draft McClain as the Steelers prefer to have their rookies, especially on defense, sit a year and learn the scheme.
-Other options would be Mike Iupati who would shore up the one weak point along the Steelers offensive line at RG, Kyle Wilson given that Ike Taylor is 30 years old an in the final year of his contract, or Jared Odrick who is a local product and would help continue the youth movement along the defensive line.
-The Steelers typically take the best player available whether it is at a slight position of need or a dire position of need.
-Personally I think it would be a slight reach if they were to take Kyle Wilson and a huge reach for someone like Maurkice Pouncey and the Steelers rarely trade back in the first round.
+Other options would be Mike Iupati who would shore up the one weak point along the Steelers offensive line at RG, or Kyle Wilson given that Ike Taylor is 30 years old an in the final year of his contract.
+A couple of slightly long shot picks would be Jared Odrick who is a local product and would help continue the youth movement along the defensive line, and C.J.
+Spiller would replace the departed Willie Parker and serve as a perfect compliment to Rashard Mendenhall.

 19. Atlanta Falcons: Brandon Graham DE, Michigan